japila-books/spark-sql-internals/docs/spark-sql-EnsureRequirements.md

 * For every `ShuffleExchangeExec`, link:spark-sql-SparkPlan-ShuffleExchangeExec.adoc#coordinator[registers the `ExchangeCoordinator`]

-* <<createPartitioning, Creates HashPartitioning partitioning scheme>> with the link:spark-sql-SQLConf.adoc#numShufflePartitions[default number of partitions to use when shuffling data for joins or aggregations] (as link:spark-sql-properties.adoc#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions] which is `200` by default) and adds `ShuffleExchangeExec` to the final result (for the current physical operator)
+* <<createPartitioning, Creates HashPartitioning partitioning scheme>> with the [default number of partitions to use when shuffling data for joins or aggregations](SQLConf.md#numShufflePartitions) (as link:spark-sql-properties.adoc#spark.sql.shuffle.partitions[spark.sql.shuffle.partitions] which is `200` by default) and adds `ShuffleExchangeExec` to the final result (for the current physical operator)

 Otherwise (when adaptive query execution is disabled or `children` do not support `ExchangeCoordinator`), `withExchangeCoordinator` returns the input `children` unchanged.